kyleslie2/lists/Gifts/README.md

 ## Gift ideas for Kyle
 Safe purchases and things I always love getting!

 _Note: This large and comprehensive list is not meant to imply that I expect to receive these items.
-I just thought it would be a convenient reference for friends and family if they need suggestions :innocent:_
+I just thought it would be a convenient reference for friends and family if they need suggestions &#128540;_

 ## Categories